-When you talk about bone health, you should consider all factors like bone density and growth.
-And, oregano contains calcium, iron, and manganese which are very important minerals for good bone health.
+When you talk about bone health, you should consider all factors, such as bone density and growth.

-If you’re into detox by consuming greens, why not add oregano to it?
+If you’re into detoxing by consuming greens, why not add oregano to it?

 Since we’ve mentioned hemoglobin above, we’ll also add this as one of the health benefits you can get from oregano.

-It’s known that oregano has strong antiseptic qualities that help eliminate toxins in your body.
-This is the reason why oregano is used to treat the common cold.
+This is why oregano is used to treat the common cold.

-If you have the right level of red blood cells, you’ll not be concerned about having anemia.
+If you have the right level of red blood cells, you won’t be concerned about having anemia.

 Oregano may prevent or slow down the progress of symptoms of certain respiratory ailments.

-If used as a balm, it can soothe the inflamed lungs and throat.
+It can be used as a balm to soothe inflamed lungs and throats.

-Since we have lots of oregano plants in our house, we usually boil it and drink it as oregano tea.
+Since we have lots of oregano plants in our house, we usually boil them and drink them as oregano tea.

 You can also add oregano to your green salads or as an add-on to your seasonings and sauces.

-I particularly like that oregano is helpful with inflammations.
-This is my favorite health benefit of oregano.
+I particularly like that oregano is helpful with inflammation.

 How about you?

-Just like any other article on my site, I will highly recommend checking out with your doctor or a medical professional first before consuming oregano.
-This is just in case you may have an allergy or are prohibited from consuming oregano.
+This is just in case you have an allergy or are prohibited from consuming oregano.

-If you think that this article can be valuable to others, please share it.
+If you think that this article could be valuable to others, please share it.